Claude Opus 4.8 is out with browser agent SoTA, 4x fewer code flaws, and a 3x cheaper Fast mode. Read the guide.

 3. Explore automation: Set up browser automation for testing

-4. Build custom servers: Create MCP servers for your specific APIs and tools
+4. Build custom servers: See our guide on building custom MCP integrations for your specific APIs and tools

 5. Browse all options: Check the complete MCP servers list